zeppe-lin/rejmerge/README.md

 OVERVIEW
 ========

-`rejmerge` merges files rejected during package upgrades.
+The `rejmerge` utility inspects and merges files rejected during package upgrades.

 It is a fork of CRUX `rejmerge` (from `pkgutils`) at commit `9ca0da6` (Sat Nov 17 2018), with the following changes: